copilot-emacs/copilot.el/readme.md

 ### copilot-accept-completion

 Accept the current completion.
-You need to bind this to some key.

 ### copilot-complete

 Try to complete at the current point.
-You need to hook some function to this.

 ### copilot-clear-overlay

 Clear copilot overlay in the current buffer.
-You may need to hook some function to this.

 ### copilot-next-completion / copilot-previous-completion

 Cycle through the completion list.

-You may need to bind this to some key.
+## Customization

+### copilot-idle-delay

+Time in seconds to wait before starting completion (default to 0).
+Note Copilot itself has a ~100ms delay because of network communication.

+### copilot-enable-predicates
+A list of predicate functions with no argument to enable Copilot.
+Copilot will be enabled only if all predicates return `t`.

+### copilot-disable-predicates
+A list of predicate functions with no argument to disable Copilot.
+Copilot will be disabled if any predicate returns `t`.

 ## Roadmap